Last Updated on

-The Cressi brand has a long history of providing quality products for water sports enthusiasts.
+The Cressi brand has a long history of providing quality products for Scuba Divers, Spear Fishermen, Snorkels and Swimmers.
 Cressi is a good brand with high standards when it comes to safety, performance and reliability.

 If you already know the Cressi Leonardo dive computer is for you, click the button below to see the current price plus any savings available on Amazon.

-How many Dive modes does the Leonardo have?
+How many Dive modes does the Cressi Leonardo have?

 The Leonardo has 3 operating modes, Air, Nitrox (between 21% to 50%), and Gauge.